jarecoo/practice/notes.md

 - Actively choose something in every circumstance, because if you don’t, a choice will be made for you by default and it probably won’t be in your control, or something that you like.
 - Focus on what matters.
 “Which will help your children more — your insight into happiness and meaning, or that you followed breaking political news every day for thirty years?”
 The Daily Stoic, p.116
 - There may or may not be an afterlife, hopefully there is, but the point is we cannot know.
 This just means you should try to make your time count that you know you have.
 No afterlife should breed appreciation and gratitude for what you have, rather than lead to a paranoid and anxious existence
+- “Im not ready” - “No one ever is.
+We don't get to choose our time.
+Death is what gives life meaning, to know our days are numbered, your time is short.”
+Dr. Strange and the Ancient One
 - “All we have to decide is what to do with the time that is given to us.” - Gandalf, LOTR
 - “If you’re like most people, you’ll spend most of your time in life tacitly presuming you’ll live forever.
 It’s like watching a bad movie for the fourth time, or bickering with your spouse, these things only make sense in light of eternity.
 There better be a heaven if I’m going to waste my time like this.”
 Sam Harris, https://www.youtube.com/watch?v=wI3a5m-lFVg 19:25
 - Live each moment as if it’s the last thing you’ll ever do.